-Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business.
+Forming a wholesale marketing strategy is very important if you want to succeed in growing a wholesale business in 2020.

 In this expert guide, we will discuss marketing strategies for wholesale distributors that will actually get you results.